SixxCodes/SixxCodes/README.md

 * I began with HTML, CSS, and JavaScript.
 * Later, I learned Java in my first year of school.
 * In my second year, I started learning Python!
+* Now, I'm still on my 2nd Year and I'm also learning GDscript.

 <!---
 SixxCodes/SixxCodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.